Create digital paintings of 10-20 textures in the shape of a cube.

 I loved working on the shading and then getting down to the details so each texture looked different than each other.
 It is a good way to practice nailing down different textures to their individual objects, whether it is fabric, glass, or even food.”

 “Conveying texture is one of the most important elements in a successful piece of work.
-To practice this ability, I tried the texture cubes project.
 This assignment helped me a lot with digital art and color sense along with, of course, understanding texture.